 Though we like to think we are the best, we also take the time to acknowledge our competitors who also deliver.
 Here is a list of our seven best alternatives to Discord:

 In this blog post, we will discuss specific features and functions, pricing tiers, and the pros and cons of each platform.
-Without further ado, let’s dive into the seven best alternatives to Discord.
+Without further ado, let’s dive into the ten best alternatives to Discord.

 Of course, AirSend is at the top of the list.
 It would be weird if we didn’t believe that our product was the best alternative to Discord.

 One of the selling points to AirSend is its seamless communication.
 This feature is designed to make your life easier.
 We do that by allowing you to switch from channel to channel without ever having to leave your current tab.

 Having seamless conversations also allows you and your clients to continuously stay in the loop.
 Though Discord offers the same feature, the complex UI design makes it hard for users to navigate between servers-to-channels and channel-to-channel.